 A few weeks ago as I was washing my face in the morning, I noticed that something felt off.
 My skin felt bumpy and textured, which wasn't the norm for me.
 At first, I thought the culprit was my face wash — maybe it had expired without me noticing? — but after rinsing it off and applying my facial moisturizer, a pit settled in my stomach when I realized the texture was definitely on my face and not from one of my many beauty products.

 In a panic, I rushed to the mirror and saw that redness, bumps, and a scaly dryness had settled over both of my cheeks overnight.
 Although I've had my fair share of acne battles, what was on my face didn't look like anything I had experienced before.
-Two frantic calls to my dermatologist and one video chat later, I was given a diagnosis: contact dermatitis.
+Two frantic calls to my dermatologist and one video chat later, I was given a diagnosis: it was a contact dermatitis rash.

 What Is Contact Dermatitis?

-To put it simply, it is a condition that looks like a rash on the skin.
+To put it simply, it's a condition that looks like a rash on the skin.
 "Dermatitis, sometimes called eczema, is a general term for skin inflammation," Dr. Bartholomew told POPSUGAR.
-"Signs of dermatitis you can see and feel on your skin can include redness, swelling, dryness, and itching."

 There are many causes of contact dermatitis "based on your medical history, lifestyle, environment, and use of personal-care products," Dr. Bartholomew said.
 "Common examples include traces of nickel in gold jewelry, fragrances in deodorants or detergents, and preservatives in makeup-remover wipes."